-Built in the 1880s, Inn on the Harbor is comprised of 4 Victorian buildings joined together to make our 13 guest individually characteristic rooms.
-The buildings over the years housed various businesses, a small sampling which included a grocery store, hardware store, Stonington’s 1st telephone with attending operator & office, a barber shop, a dentist office and the post office.
+Built in the 1880s, Inn on the Harbor is comprised of 4 Victorian buildings joined together to make our 13 guest rooms.
+The buildings over the years housed various businesses, a small sampling included a grocery store, hardware store, Stonington’s 1st telephone with attending operator & office, a barber shop, a dentist office and the post office.
 There was even a fish market behind the buildings on what is now our deck area.

 Sometime post World War II, a couple of the buildings were being used as an inn (purchase price $3200!).
 By the 1960s, the inn had acquired all four buildings and was known as the Cap’n’s Quarters and was run by Adeline Dodge.
 In 1980, Bob Dodge (no relation) took over and subtly changed the name to The Captain’s Quarters Motel, of which a 1982 New York Times article wrote: